josephmate/FreeGameNotifier/README.md

 # FreeGameNotifier
 Notifies Discord Channels of Free Games from Epic Games Store, hosted on github actions.
-It runs every Thursday 11am EST.
+It runs every Thursday 19:00 UTC (12PM EST in the fall, spring EST in the fall).

 # Running Locally